Botum Sakor National Park

-Botum Sakor National Park is the largest national park of Cambodia.
-Situated on the coast of the Gulf of Thailand, Botum Sakor (or Botumsakor) is a peninsula projecting southwest from the Cardamom Mountains.
+Botum Sakor National Park is the largest national park in Cambodia.
+Situated on the coast of the Gulf of Thailand, Botum Sakor (also spelled "Botumsakor") is a peninsula projecting southwest from the Cardamom Mountains.
 The national park comprises an area of 1825.85 km2 and spans three districts of Koh Kong Province: Kiri Sakor, Botum Sakor and Koh Kong.
 The park is under the administration of the Cambodian Ministry of Environment, and a small part of the park is included in the Southern Cardamom REDD+ Project (SCRP).

 The landscape

-The majority of Botum Sakor National Park's area comprises gently sloping lowland, covered by evergreen woods and grasslands, emerging in coastal floodplains with mangrove forests and freshwater swamp forests.
-It experiences a tropical monsoon climate and two high tides per day, with a range of approximately 1.5 m.
-The human population of Botum Sakor National Park is unknown.
+The majority of Botum Sakor National Park is gently sloping lowland covered by evergreen woods and grasslands, emerging in floodplains with mangrove forests and freshwater swamp forests near the coasts.
+It experiences a tropical monsoon climate and two high tides per day, with a tidal range of approximately 1.5 m.
+The human population living within Botum Sakor National Park is unknown.